Published 22:46 IST, July 24th 2020

 Advertisement

 Kaur admitted to feeling nervous as numerous obstacles stand in her way but she relishes challenges thrown at her.
-Looking forward to playing in an extremely competitive environment in US, lanky hoopster believes she will reach her ‘full potential’ as a player at San Diego.
-After all, point guard wants to enhance her natural game.
+Looking forward to playing in an extremely competitive environment in the US, the lanky hoopster believes she will reach her ‘full potential’ as a player at San Diego.
+After all, the point guard wants to enhance her natural game.

 Advertisement